ShaunCurtis/Blazr.ComponentRegistration/readme.md

 ## BlazrOption Component

-The sole purpose of the component is to register its configurstion data.
+The sole purpose of the component is to register its configuration data.
 Nothing else.
 There's no content to output to the DOM.

 1. Everything happens in `SetParametersAsync`.
 1. The code within `SetParametersAsync` only runs once when `_hasRegistered` is `false`.